SrijanBadhya/Debsoc/Running the PES Debsoc.md

 An aging population refers to a demographic shift where there are more elderly individuals (often 65 years and older) compared to those who belong in the younger demographic, often because of longer life expectancies and declining birth rates.
 This is common among developed countries like Japan, Germany, the UK, and USA.
 Recently, this trend has been observed in developing countries like the Philippines, India, Thailand, Mexico, and Turkey.

-64. This house would allow negative voting

-A "Negative Vote" deducts one vote from the party you select.
-This would count as a normal vote and would replace voting for any other party in the same election.

-65. This house would mandate a retirement age in politics DONE
+65. This house would mandate a retirement age in politics.

-66. Assuming a veil of ignorance, This house prefers to be born in a stable and well-functioning authoritarian state rather than a struggling democracy
+66. Assuming a veil of ignorance (you won't know which section of society your parents will belong to), This house prefers to be born in a stable and well-functioning authoritarian state rather than a struggling democracy.

-67. With the benefit of hindsight, This house as Indira Gandhi in 1975 would not declare the Emergency in India

-Indira Gandhi, India’s Prime Minister from 1966-1977, declared a state of Emergency in India after the Supreme Court disallowed her to dispense her prime ministerial duties after the High Court in Allahbad set aside her election on charges of electoral malpractice.
-During the Emergency, most of the fundamental rights of Indians were restricted, and 100s of people were detained as political prisoners without having the right to approach a court of law in case of an illegal detention.
-These political prisoners involved eminent politicians from various political parties such as JP Narayan from the Communist Party, LK Advani and Atal Bihari Vajpayee from the Bharatiya Jan Sangh, etc. Indira Gandhi decided to lift the Emergency in 1977, and a re-election was called by her.
-This election saw her lose with a massive victory for the Opposition bloc (the Janata Dal) which composed of political parties from different sides of the political aisle.
-She came back to power in 1981."

-68. For the purpose of this debate, cognition and consciousness refers to the ability for animals to be self-aware of their environment and internalize subjective experiences (e.g. emotions, thoughts, and desires).

-This house hopes for the existence of animal cognition and consciousness

-69. As a member of the youth, This house prefers the half-empty over half-full philosophy in life

-Individuals who believe in the half-full philosophy focus on the optimistic aspect of life, which allows them to find silver linings in every situation they are in.
-On the other hand, those who believe in the half-empty philosophy take a more critical approach to their life, preparing themselves for the worst.

 70. This house supports hyper positivity culture.